 Across America more and more school districts are having to increase the amount of supplies students are required to provide due to budget cuts.
 Most teachers spend $500-$1000 a year on school supplies for which they are never compensated.
 Adopt-a-Classroom's stated mission "is to give teachers a hand and provide needed classroom materials so their students can succeed".
 You can search for a specific classroom or teacher on their website.
 Not all teachers are registered with the site, so you might not find your child's teacher.

-Founded by the Charlotte Chamber of Commerce and the Carolina Panthers in 2002, Classroom Central serves almost 100,000 students in six school districts in Mecklenburg County, North Carolina.
+Founded by the Charlotte Chamber of Commerce and the Carolina Panthers in 2002, Classroom Central serves 127,000 students in six school districts which include 199 high poverty schools in North and South Carolina.
 Their most frequently requested items are notebook paper, pocket folders, composition books, markers, pencils, scissors, colored pencils, crayons and glue.